 Our digital transformation agenda, which is tailored to improve efficiency, and allow for a stress-free user experience, has already borne fruit.
 In deploying robotic process automation across the Group, we have reduced service delivery across board.
-For instance, our painter reward program, Team Kubwa in Kenya and now in Uganda, has reduced its processing time from four (4) hours to a few seconds.
+For instance, one of our reward programs in Kenya and now in Uganda, has reduced its processing time from 4 hours to a few seconds.
 We envisage that our continued adoption of the digital platforms will not only improve service delivery across the Group but will also improve product uptake.